rclone/rclone/docs/content/oracleobjectstorage.md

 endpoint>

 Option config_file.
-Path to OCI config file
+Full Path to OCI config file
 Choose a number from below, or type in your own string value.
 Press Enter for the default (~/.oci/config).
  1 / oci configuration file location